Tortug' Air

 Tortug'Air S.A. was a domestic airline in Haiti, and served as Haiti's national flag carrier.
 The airline was founded in March 2003, and was based in Port-au-Prince.
 According to the airline, more than 200 people were employed with the company.
 Tortug' Air went out of business sometime between mid-March to August, 2015.

-Tortug’ Air was part of Haiti's transportation infrastructure.
+Tortug’Air was part of Haiti's transportation infrastructure.
 Despite the country's small size, the road network is in poor condition.
 Thus, air transportation takes on an oversized importance for Haiti.
 Tortug’ Air served that need with its domestic schedule.
 For example, its 40 minute flight from Port-au-Prince to Jacmel could have been driven instead; but it would take approximately four hours by road.

+History

+Tortug'Air S.A. was founded in January 2003, and launched its commercial flights on 13 August 2004.